daram10/VehiclesDispatch/README.md

 ![MovilidadETL drawio](https://github.com/user-attachments/assets/ed3f0f33-5a1a-4b1b-a73e-2b17937b8f17)

 The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+## Introduction
+Why do I make this project?
+What do I want to find?
+What kind of conclusions do I have?

+## Requirements
+  What software do I need?

+## Process
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+### Source
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+### Upload information
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+### ETL Upload information
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+### DatawareHouse
+    Definition of tables and theoretical information behind

+### ETL Data warehouse
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+### Kimball Model
+why do we use this model and not others???
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.

+## Visualization
+Power BI file
+The project aims to offer valuable insights into transportation patterns and trends in Colombia, which can inform decision-making and improve transportation planning and services.